pace-neutrons/Horace/documentation/user_docs/docs/manual/Correcting_for_sample_misalignment.rst

    representative diffraction patters and resulting alignment looks correct and not affected by selections of slightly different set of representative diffraction patters.

-Lets consider all these steps in more details.
+Let's consider all these steps in more details.

 Step 1 - determining the true Bragg peak positions